 You no doubt have a friend that will invite you to their “shore house” this summer and after hours of driving, you’ll find yourself in a beachless neighborhood on the west side of the Barnegat Bay in Toms River.
 The bad news is that your assumed summer beach adventure has led you to a land of strip malls you could have found 15 minutes over the George Washington Bridge.
 But the good news is that Brooklyn Square Pizza is nearby.
 This place specializes in square pies, layered with pecorino on top of slightly sweet sauce and mozzarella on a big cloud of dough dusted with sesame seeds.
 It’s like taking the subway to Bensonhurst, but without having to deal with the N train delays from midtown.

-After a long night out on the Jersey Shore, you’ll be lucky if you reach down and still find $1.35 in your pocket.
+After a long night out on the Jersey Shore, you’ll be lucky if you reach down and still find $1.45 in your pocket.
 It’s likely that, aside from all the beer and late-night slices, you spent those last few quarters playing NBA Jam at the old arcade next to your favorite boardwalk bar.
 Nevertheless, we hope that you can scrape the pot and find that buck and change to cross the bridge to OB-CO’s to grab a ‘sugar raised,’ which is one of the best donuts around.
 Lines can get long, so be prepared to wait, but the powdered croissants, lemon-filled, and Boston creams will be worth it.
-And if your bank account is still intact, just grab a dozen and try them all.
+And if your bank account is still intact, just grab a dozen to try them all.